Trending Topics

 This is Shaver’s second documentary film.
 His first, “Officer Involved,” depicts the impact of a shooting on the law enforcement officers who pull the trigger.
 “Officer Involved” includes interviews with law enforcement officers who were involved in a deadly force situation, focusing on the effect that experience has on their personal and professional lives.
 It has seen a limited commercial distribution but is available on DVD from Shaver’s website and via streaming on Amazon.

 Patrick Shaver didn’t know Kyle Dinkheller.
 He became aware of Dinkheller’s story when he was in the Atlanta Police Academy, as the video and the facts surrounding it are standard fare for the Atlanta Police Department academy and many of the regional academies in Georgia.
-Shaver did hear the same stories about Dinkheller’s career, including an incident a few weeks prior to Dinkheller’s death that might have caused him to react less aggressively to the Brannan’s threat, and that allowed Brannan to gain the advantage.
+Shaver did hear the same stories about Dinkheller’s career, including an incident a few weeks before Dinkheller’s death that might have caused him to react less aggressively to the Brannan’s threat, and that allowed Brannan to gain the advantage.

 Urban myth